tylim88/Firelord/README.md

 ### Speed

-Don't use firestore if speed matter.
-The query time of firestore is [depend on result set, not total data set](https://stackoverflow.com/a/58859764/5338829), which means the more data set you have the better firestore performs against other database.
+Don't use Firestore if speed matter.
+The query time of Firestore is [depend on result set, not total data set](https://stackoverflow.com/a/58859764/5338829), which means the more data set you have the better Firestore performs against other database.

-Though it is unsure at what point firestore performance start to exceed other databases, my guess is most people are not likely to hit that point.
+Though it is unsure at what point Firestore performance start to exceed other databases, my guess is most people are not likely to hit that point.

-Thus don't expect much from the speed, use firestore for task that is not time critical.
+Thus don't expect much from the speed, use Firestore for task that is not time critical.

 ## 🦎 Caveats

-### Error hint
+### Error Hint

 Because of the heavy use of generic types and utility types, typescript hints may look chaotic.
 The wrapper priority is to make sure you cannot go wrong.
 There will be no false positive, only misplaced negative like: